Stacy Aumonier: His Short Stories

-There is no such thing as a typical Aumonier story or a typical Aumonier character.
-Some of his stories (among his best) are comedies; some are moving stories of missed opportunity or loss.
+There is no typical Aumonier story or typical Aumonier character.
+Some of his stories (among his best) are comedies; some are of missed opportunity or loss.
 Some are war stories.
-He wrote with equal empathy about the very poor, the very rich, men, women, movers and shakers, hobos, pompous husbands, shallow wives, war heroes, deserters, idealists, thieves.
-All his stories have in common is a great ease of style and "a sense of line that most of us should envy," as Galsworthy put it.
+He wrote with equal empathy about the very poor, the very rich, men, women, the ambitious, hobos, pompous husbands, shallow wives, war heroes, deserters, idealists, thieves.
+All his stories have in common is a great ease of style and "a sense of line that most of us should envy", as Galsworthy stated.
 Even Aumonier's least significant stories—ones that he wrote purely as entertainments—are written with remarkable fluidity and wit.

 "He was profoundly in love with life," wrote Galsworthy.
-"All types were fish to his net."
+"All types were fish to his net".

-It was not unusual for "all types" to appear in a single story of Aumonier's, including, most notably, in "The Octave of Jealousy", which James Hilton picked as his "favourite short story" when asked by Good Housekeeping in 1939.
+It was not unusual for "all types" to appear in a single story of Aumonier's, including, most notably, in "The Octave of Jealousy", which James Hilton picked as his "favourite short story" when asked by the magazine Good Housekeeping in 1939.

 Hilton noted that Aumonier "wrote mostly in the tradition of de Maupassant", but Aumonier was influenced by other writers as well.
-"An Octave of Jealousy," for instance, at least bows in the direction of O.Henry (in particular, towards one of his best short stories, "The Social Triangle") another writer whom Aumonier said he greatly admired.
+"An Octave of Jealousy," for instance, is influenced at least slightly by O.Henry (in particular, one of his best short stories, "The Social Triangle") another writer whom Aumonier said he admired greatly.